BersisSe/feather/README.md

 # Feather

 Feather is a lightweight, flexible, and highly extensible web framework for Rust, inspired by the simplicity and modularity of Express.js.
+Feather aim's to be simple and minimal alternative to other web frameworks such as actix or axum

 ---